-Chelsea Handler hosted an emotional post-election episode of her Netflix show Chelsea on Wednesday.
+Chelsea Handler hosted an emotional post-election episode of her Netflix show on Wednesday.

 Handler continued, "It's so easy to say throw in the towel and that we're going to leave or I'm going to move to Spain, because I want to move to Spain.
 I really, really want to move to Spain right now."

-Before Trump's win, Handler had repeatedly talked about moving to her house in Spain should he become president.
+Before Trump won, Handler had repeatedly talked about moving to her house in Spain should he become president.
 "I did buy a house in another country just in case, so all of these people that threaten to leave the country and then don't - I will leave the country," she said this past May.

 Through their disappointment, Handler and Boxer shared a message of hope and resilience.
-"My heart is on the floor," admitted Boxer, but she said it's important to remember that a person is not defined by how he or she acts when in despair.
+"My heart is on the floor," admitted Boxer, but she said it's important to focus that a person is not defined by how they act when they are in despair.

 Boxer pointed out that Clinton won the popular vote and spoke about the complexity of the electoral college and what it would take to change it.
-She also quoted Martin Luther King Jr.'s words about the arc of history bending toward justice and the preamble to the Constitution discussing finding a more perfect union.
+She also quoted Martin Luther King's words about the arc of history bending towards justice and the Preamble to the Constitution discussing finding a more perfect union.